twidhelm/Peltigerales/README.md

 For loop to generate many gene trees to quickly scan for outliers

 ### [Scan for anamalous sequences in FastTree trees](./brlen_outliers.sh)
-For loop that generates PNG files to identify anomalous sequences on branches exceeding 50% of total tree depth.
+For loop that uses [brlen_outliers.py](http://blog.mossmatters.net/detecting-branch-length-outliers/) to generate PNG files for each gene tree to identify anomalous sequences on branches exceeding 50% of total tree depth.
-Download brlen_outliers.py at: https://gist.github.com/mossmatters/f00e675d471ce1b33a56455718b0a02e

 ### [make_RAxML_codon_partition_files](./make_RAxML_codon_partition_files.R)
 R code to make many codon partition files for RAxML using fasta alignments as input